Overview: Preparing for Spring Boot migration

 - How to plan upgrade waves using dependency data

-- How to set a stable baseline before major upgrades
+- How to set a stable baseline — a known-good starting point where every repo runs the same Maven, Java, and Spring Boot versions — before major upgrades

-- How to handle third-party blockers like QueryDSL
+- How to diagnose third-party blockers like QueryDSL with

 Prerequisites